jordan-pitcher/crypto-courrier/README.md

 2. Transfer from Coinbase to trading platforms: Bittrex, Binance, etc.
 3. Trade crypto currency on popular trading sites
 4. Track crypto currency prices in real time
+5. Use Tensorflow to predict future market trends

 ## Install via git by: